ONSdigital/fwmt-job-control/README.md

 # FWMT Job Control
 A Ruby [Sinatra](http://www.sinatrarb.com/) application for manipulating jobs within the Fieldwork Management Tool (FWMT).

+## Usage
+By default the application provides a form to create a job.
+Change the URL to `/reallocate` to reallocate an existing job to a different user within the FWMT.

 ## Running
 ### Docker
 Pull the image from Docker Hub using: